Your cart is currently empty!

 Support Breathing Space

 Who needs “Vicks” when you can make your own respiratory salve?
-Combine the following essential oils into a salve base (see a recipe here).
+Combine the following essential oils into a salve base.
 Apply liberally to the neck and chest when experiencing stuffy airways.
 This blend is also beautiful to diffuse.
 (Note: the gentler Rosemary and Eucalyptus chemotypes and species, respectively, make this blend acceptable for judicious use with children, over age 3.)

 - 40 drops Scots Pine (Pinus sylvestris)

 - 15 drops Rosemary verbenone (Salvia rosemarinus ct verbenone)

 - 10 drops Eucalyptus radiata